 The shawl is made with a plain double crochet [US terms] section and then a beautiful feathery pattern, which works up quickly and easily.

 You can choose to go larger by extending the first part or by adding more patterned rows, or by using a thicker yarn and larger hook size.

-Stylecraft life and Life Changes are available from any of my online partners, just click on the link to the right of this page.♥
+Stylecraft life and Life Changes are available from any of my online partners, just click on the link at the bottom of this page.♥

 Tassels or not, it’s up to you.